araqueheinz/React/README.md

 # Redux Store Design

 ## Summary
-In this section we are going to learn more in depth about reducers and how to make api request.
+In this section we are going to learn more in depth about reducers and how to make some API requests.

 ### Rules of Reducers